 There are a number of employment websites that provide information about midwifery jobs including Seek and Mycareer.com.
 Other places to look are online newspapers, and websites of local hospitals and health organisations.

-Finally, do your homework before you decide to move to Australia.
+Do your homework before you decide to move to Australia.
 If you can, talk to Australian midwives to find out how midwifery works in Australia, what the challenges are as well as the benefits of living and working here.
 Join the Australian College of Midwives (ACM) which will help keep you up to date with midwifery in Australia via the Midwifery News and Women and Birth Journal and regular electronic communications.
 Feel free to use the ACM Facebook page to ask midwives questions about living and practising in Australia.